OWASP Developer Guide

 History

 Along with the OWASP Top Ten, the Developer Guide is one of the original resources published soon after OWASP was formed in 2001.
 Version 1.0 of the Developer Guide was released in 2002 and then there were various releases up to version 2.0 in 2005.
+After discussions and iterations throughout 2023 and 2024, the Developer Guide has now been updated for the modern security landscape using contributions from the wider application security community.

+Periodically the draft version is tagged and the contents promoted to the release area of the Developer Guide.
 The draft version is a work in progress and is subject to large scale and frequent changes.
-Periodically the draft version is tagged and the contents promoted to the release area of the Developer Guide.

 Contributing